 In February 2021, the school announced its latest plans to launch a state-of-the-art “STEAM” curriculum with the aim of providing students with an enhanced overall educational experience.
 The school has recently invested in additional resources to ensure students have access to the latest, innovative design-based science learning methodologies within the fields of science, technology, engineering, arts and mathematics to solve problems in an engaging way.
 Also, as part of the school’s expansion plans for this academic year, it will be opening new cutting-edge science and tech laboratories for students, and an urban art room developed for the modern industries.

 The range of subjects has improved and includes mandatory subjects of English Language, English Literature, Mathematics, Science (Combined or Separate) and Arabic (Arabic A Students).
 Non-examined subjects are Physical Education, Social Studies, Moral Education, and Islamic Studies (For Muslim students).
-Options choices include Arabic B, History, Geography, Art & Design, ICT, Media Studies, Individual Science subjects (Biology, Chemistry and Physics, Psychology and Business Studies.
+Options choices include Arabic B, Art & Design, Business Studies, Geography, History and ICT.
+Individual Science subjects include Biology, Chemistry and Physics.
 French is offered from Year 2 to Year 11 (optional at IGCSE).
-SIS has also introduced Level 2 BTEC qualifications, but currently does not provide any details in this respect.

 The KHDA inspection report notes that, in the 2015 Trends in Mathematics and Science Study (TIMSS), students exceeded the school’s targets in mathematics and science.
 In 2016, students met targets in the Progress in International Reading Literacy Study (PIRLS), and in the 2018 Programme for International Student Assessment (PISA), they significantly exceeded targets in reading, mathematics and science.